 Data

-Raw data is a term used to describe data in its most basic digital format.
-Data is raw, individual facts that need to be processed.
-When data is processed, combined with other data, organised, structured or presented in a given context, it is referred to as information.
+Data - values or individual facts in their most basic format that exist independent of any given context.
+Data are raw values that can be processed.
+When data are processed, combined with other data, organised, structured or presented in a given context, it is referred to as information.
+Examples include individual fields in a database or pixels in an image file.

 Information